EOP-OMB/federal-program-inventory/website/_program/TC.162.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Social Security
+- Tax Expenditures - Income Security
 cfda: TC.162
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, employer contributions to Social Security represent labor cost and are deductible expenses.
-Under current law, however, certain employers are allowed a tax credit, instead of a deduction, against taxes paid on tips received from customers in connection with the providing, delivering, or serving of food or beverages for consumption.
-The tip credit equals the full amount of the employer’s share of FICA taxes paid on the portion of tips, when added to the employee’s non-tip wages, in excess of $5.15 per hour.
-The credit is available only with respect to FICA taxes paid on tips.
+objective: Under the baseline tax system, neither the purchase of property nor insurance premiums to protect the property’s value are deductible as costs of earning income.
+  Therefore, reimbursement for insured loss of such property is not included as a part of gross income, and uninsured losses are not deductible.
+In contrast, the Tax Code provides a deduction for uninsured casualty and theft losses of more than
+  $100 each, to the extent that total losses during the year exceed 10 percent of the taxpayer’s adjusted gross income.
+In the case of taxable years beginning after December 31, 2017, and before January 1, 2026, personal casualty losses are deductible only to the extent they are attributable to a Federally declared disaster area.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":0.0},{"x":"2023","outlays":0.0,"forgone_revenue":0.0},{"x":"2024","outlays":0.0,"forgone_revenue":0.0}]'
 outlays: null
 permalink: /program/TC.162.html
 popular_name: ''